In a medium bowl, whisk the flour with the eggs, salt and 2 cups of water until smooth.

 Fill the blintzes by placing a heaping tablespoon of the filling about 1-inch from the bottom of the pancake.
 Fold up the bottom and fold in the sides.
 Then roll up the blintz from the bottom like a burrito.
 Place the filled blintzes seam side down on a platter and refrigerate until ready to fry.
 (I find that allowing them to chill for at least an hour or overnight helps keep them sealed nicely.)

-When ready to cook, fry the filled blintzes over medium-low heat in a large non-stick skillet with about 1/3 cup of the clarified butter or canola oil.
+When ready to fry, heat ⅓ cup of neutral oil or clarified butter in a deep nonstick skillet over moderate heat.
 Turn them once or twice with tongs, careful not to pierce the outside, until they're nicely golden brown and crispy on both sides.
-Remove to a platter lined with paper towels to drain, and, if necessary, keep them warm in the oven until ready to serve.
-A dollop of sour cream is all they need for serving.
+Transfer to a paper towel-lined platter to drain, and, if necessary, keep them warm in a low oven until ready to serve.
+Serve with fresh fruit and a dollop of sour cream and dust with powdered sugar, if desired.